takkamdarios/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/LocalReplicationSCALE.md

 The replication wizard allows users to create and copy ZFS snapshots to another location on the same system.

-If you have an existing replication task, you can select it on the **Load Previous Replication Task** dropdown list to load the configuration settings for that task into the wizard, and then make change such as assigning it a different destination, schedule, or retention lifetime, etc.
+If you have an existing replication task, you can select it on the **Load Previous Replication Task** dropdown list to load the configuration settings for that task into the wizard, and then make changes such as assigning it a different destination, schedule, or retention lifetime, etc.
 Saving changes to the configuration creates a new replication task without altering the task you loaded into the wizard.

 {{< include file="/content/_includes/ReplicationCreateDatasetAndAdminHomeDirSteps.md" type="page" >}}